TobiasSekan/NetOdt/readme.md

 // Append a 3x3 table and fill all cells with "Fill me" odtDocument.AppendTable(3, 3, "Fill me");

+// Append a image with a width of 22.5 cm and a height of 14.1 cm odtDocument.AppendImage("E:/picture1.jpg", 22.5, 14.1);

 // The automatic dispose call (from the using syntax) do the rest of the work
 // (save document, delete temporary folder, free all used resources)